byrnehollander/diy-hasura-heroku-url-sync/README.md

 ### 3. Tell Heroku About Your Webhook URL

+We're in the home stretch!

-Now, navigate to your Heroku app running your Postgres database.
+Navigate to your Heroku app running your Postgres database.
 The URL will look something like https://dashboard.heroku.com/apps/YOUR-HEROKU-APP-NAME

 Then, click `More` in the top-right and then `View webhooks`.

 <img src="./images/create-heroku-webhook-1-of-2.png" alt="Create Heroku Webhook 1 of 2" width=190 />

 On the new page, click `Create Webhook`.
 Enter in your URL from before – in this case, https://your-domain.com:9003/hooks/redeploy-webhook – and only select the `api:release` event type.
-If you'd like to set a secret, refer back to [the `webhook rules` documentation](https://github.com/adnanh/webhook/blob/master/docs/Hook-Rules.md).
+If you'd like to set a secret, refer to [the `webhook rules` documentation](https://github.com/adnanh/webhook/blob/master/docs/Hook-Rules.md).

 <img src="./images/create-heroku-webhook-2-of-2.png" alt="Create Heroku Webhook 2 of 2" width=290 />

 To test your setup, you can create a new config var in your Heroku app.
-Navigate to the `Settings` tab in your Heroku app, click `Reveal Config Vars` and create a new key.
-It doesn't matter what you put in as the key name – the point is to have Heroku hit your webhook by simulating a new release.
+To do this, navigate to the `Settings` tab in your Heroku app, click `Reveal Config Vars` and create a new key.
+It doesn't matter what you put in as the key name – we just want to create a new release so Heroku calls your webhook.

 ![Set Heroku Config Var](./images/heroku-set-config-var.png)

 Hopefully, you're all set!
 You can double-check by navigating to the directory with your `docker-compose.yaml` file and seeing that the `.env` file matches your Heroku database credentials.

-Now, any Heroku database maintenance will not be much of a problem for you or your app (though you'll likely have a few seconds of downtime while the credentials are updated).
+Now, any Heroku database maintenance will not be much of a problem for you or your app (except for a few seconds of downtime while the credentials are updated).

 ## Conclusion

 I hope you found this guide helpful!
-Again, if you have any suggestions or comments, please email me at bhollander823@gmail.com.
+Again, if you have any suggestions or comments, please email me at bhollander823@gmail.com 👋